kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1beta1.md

 #### Change to externalNetworkID

-The field `externalNetworkID` has been renamed to `externalNetwork` and is now a `NetworkFilter` object rather than a string ID.
+The field `externalNetworkID` has been renamed to `externalNetwork` and is now a `NetworkParam` object rather than a string ID.
-The `NetworkFilter` object allows selection of a network by name, by ID or by tags.
+The `NetworkParam` object allows selection of a network by id or filter parameters.

 ```yaml
 externalNetworkID: "e60f19e7-cb37-49f9-a2ee-0a1281f6e03e"